remarkjs/remark-reference-links/readme.md

 *   [`wooorm/remark-inline-links`](https://github.com/wooorm/remark-inline-links)
-    — Reverse, thus rewriting references and definitions into normal links and images;
+    — Reverse, thus rewriting references and definitions into normal links and images
 *   [`eush77/remark-defsplit`](https://github.com/eush77/remark-defsplit)
-    — Reverse, thus rewriting references and definitions into normal links and images, but with URI-based identifiers instead of numerical ones.
+    — Reverse, thus rewriting references and definitions into normal links and images, but with URI-based identifiers instead of numerical ones

 ## License